WeMakeDevs/github-tutorial/README.md

-# Community Classroom is OP
+ Community Classroom is OP

 - kunal is good
+- pravesh is doing something amazing
+- pravesh will become the greatest of all time